g0wfv/BTLogin/README.md

 The above example will run the script every minute to check you're logged in.

 ### Untested!
-It is possible the script could be run from `/etc/network/interfaces` although I haven't tested used this method.
+It is possible the script could be run from `/etc/network/interfaces` although I haven't tested or used this method.
 A possible configuration for this could look like this ...

 ```
 auto lo